roman-milk/roman-milk.github.io/vanessas-dissonance.md

  *to be continued*

- *The storm is about to break loose during an exclusive cocktail party in the country club.* Report_Story #1
+ *The storm is about to break loose during an exclusive cocktail party in the country club.*